 DNP to PhD

-The Duquesne University School of Nursing values the education you received in your DNP program that prepared you to use the evidence to improve patient care and practice.
-Our PhD in Nursing program will allow you to augment your DNP education and conduct research related to your DNP Project.
+We value the foundation in evidence-based practice that you have received in your Doctor of Nursing Practice (DNP) program.
+Our DNP to PhD in Nursing track will allow you to augment your DNP education and conduct research related to your DNP project in order to further improve patient care.

 Curriculum

-Our DNP to PhD program is a total of 38 credits (29 credits coursework plus nine credits of dissertation).
+Our DNP to PhD track is a total of 38 credits (29 credits coursework plus nine credits of dissertation).

 Summer - Foundations